jidicula/go-fuzz-action/README.md

           fuzz-minimize-time: 1m
 ```

+## Fuzz tests with different regexp

-If you have fuzz tests that don't begin with `Fuzz` (the default regexp):
+If you have fuzz tests that don't begin with `Fuzz` (the default regexp), create a `.github/workflows/go-fuzz-test.yml` in your repository containing:

 ```yaml
 name: Go fuzz test